libmx3/mx3/README.md

 ### The name
 "mobile times 3", Android, iOS, and Windows Phone. (todo, windows phone support)

+### Contributing
+**short version:** submit a PR, it'll be merged!

+**long version:**
+There are many ways to contribute to mx3:
+1. bugfixes
+1. documentation of any kind
+1. new target platforms
+1. new proposals for architecture and techniques
+1. educating us about your use case for cross platform mobile

+There are a few things laid out in TODO, if you want to contribute but don't know how.
+If you are building a _large_ feature, please file an issue first to ensure that it aligns with the goals of mx3 - if it does, please submit a Pull Request **during development** to solicit feedback and enable incremental code review throughout the process.

 ### Requirements
 * `python` (required for gyp)
 * xcode & `xcodebuild`